gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

-Like all new objects, we need to register it in scons, so let's modify the [src/cpu/probes/SConscript](../../gem5/src/cpu/probes/SConscript) and add
+Like all new objects, we need to register it in Scons, so let's modify [src/cpu/probes/SConscript](../../gem5/src/cpu/probes/SConscript) and add

 ```python
 SimObject(